OtakuSenpai/TsukiBot/README.md

 As of writing this, this bot uses LibSDL2-net headers to connect to the server.

 If your on linux,you hav to download the LibSDL2 and LibSDL2-net development packages.
 Plus you also have to get the shared library packages for both LibSDL2 and LibSDL2-net.
 You will also need the cmake packages for your system to build the bot.
+Also for debugging,you need to get "libsdl2-net-dbg" package.
+The make package is for those who don't already have the make utility in their system.

 For Ubuntu or Debian,run this command:

 ```
-sudo aptitude install libsdl2-2.0-0 libsdl2-net-2.0-0 libsdl2-dev libsdl2-net-dev cmake
+sudo aptitude install libsdl2-2.0-0 libsdl2-net-2.0-0 libsdl2-dev libsdl2-net-dev cmake libsdl2-net-dbg make

 ```
 For Windows,you have to get the required LibSDL2 packages from this two links:-